brickadia-community/br-lua-patcher/README.md

 After you've linked your account, [generate an ssh-key](https://www.ssh.com/academy/ssh/keygen) (I recommend `-t ed25519`) and [add it to your github account](https://github.com/settings/keys).
 This is required to git-clone-submodules from the private repositories.

 ### 2. Compile UE4SS

+Skip this step by downloading the `dwmapi.dll` and `UE4SS.dll` from the [latest release](https://github.com/brickadia-community/br-lua-patcher/releases) and copying them to the `assets` directory.

 1. Download [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) and install a version of MSVC that supports C++23 (Desktop C++)
 2. Install [Rust](https://www.rust-lang.org/tools/install)